 4. Why is wine not “alcohol”: Wine’s composition and health promoting molecules.
-The art of combining wine with food and other elements of a healthy lifestyle for maximum bio-availability including, but not limited to wine’s anthocyanins.
-(3).
-Does the grape have more genes than the human genome ?
+The art of pairing wine with food, herbs and other elements of a healthy lifestyle for maximum bio-availability and longevity activation.

 Human olfactory system.
 1: Olfactory bulb 2: Mitral cells 3: Bone 4: Nasal epithelium 5: Glomerulus 6: Olfactory receptor neurons: Picture licensed under CCLynch.

-6.1.
-Anatomy and physiology of the human smell (olfactory) and taste systems.
+6. Anatomy and physiology of the human smell (olfactory) and taste systems.
 Many nerves are responsible for transmitting taste and smell information to the brain, including, but not limited to the trigeminal nerve fibers in the tongue.
 For wine to be safe and effective as a holistic healing technique, these smell and taste pathways and their receptors need to be in good shape.

-7. Wine as aromatherapy, gusto-olfactory sensitizer and polyphenolic carrier.
+8. Wine as aromatherapy, gusto-olfactory sensitizer and polyphenolic carrier.
 From the nose’s cerebral receptors to the human genome’s activation.

-8. Wine balneotherapy and skin rejuvenation.
+9. Wine balneotherapy and skin rejuvenation.

 Top: Wine’s concentrated and bio-activated resveratrol molecule: Question: In what wine is the resveratrol content the highest ?
 Answer in the workshop.